 |Aktivitets nivå :||Aktivitetsferie - Fotturer - Kultur & Tema reiser (standard) - Utfordrende opplevelser - Villmarks opplevelser|

 There will be a trip briefing this afternoon/evening.
-Please bring with you your passport and insurance details, and your air ticket details.
-The briefing will cover all aspects of your trip and will include the distribution of any hired equipment you have booked.
-A few trips will start and finish at Kia Lodge by Kilimanjaro airport instead of in Marangu, ask at time of booking.
+Please bring your passport, insurance details and air ticket details.
+The briefing will cover all aspects of your trip and will include the distribution of any hired equipment you have booked. *Comfortable Hotel*

-We will start the final, and by far the steepest and most demanding, part of the climb by torchlight at around midnight.
-We plod very slowly in darkness and cold on a switchback trail through loose volcanic scree to reach the Crater rim at Gillman's Point (5,685 m).
+We will start the final, and by far the steepest and most demanding part of the climb by torchlight at around midnight.
+It will be extremely cold as we walk very slowly in darkness on a switchback trail through loose volcanic scree to reach the Crater rim at Gillman's Point (5,685 m).
 We will rest there for a short time to enjoy the spectacular sunrise over Mawenzi.
 Those who are still feeling strong can make the three hour round trip along the snow-covered rim to the true summit of Uhuru Peak (5,895m), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
 The descent to Kibo Hut (4,700m) is surprisingly fast and, after some refreshments and rest, we continue descending to reach our final campsite at Horombo (3,720m).
-This is an extremely long and hard day, with between 11 and 15 hours walking at high altitude.
+This is an extremely long and hard day, with between 11 and 15 hours walking at high altitude. *Full-service Camping*

 A sustained descent with wide views across the moorland takes us into the lovely forest around Mandara (2,700m), the first stopping place on the Marangu route.
-The trail continues through semi-tropical vegetation to the National Park gate at Marangu (1,830m).
+The trail continues through semi-tropical vegetation to the national park gate at Marangu (1,830m).
 We leave the local staff to return to our hotel in Marangu by mid-afternoon for a well-earned rest and a much needed shower and beer!
-Approx 5-6 hours walking.
+Approx 5-6 hours walking. *Comfortable Hotel*

-For anyone on the group flights the day can be spent resting in the hotel garden or exploring the village for souvenirs.
+Depending on the time of your return flight the day can be spent resting in the hotel garden or exploring the village for souvenirs.
 There is a highly recommended but optional village walk that explores Marangu for half a day.
-This village is a fascinating mixture of small but fertile coffee and banana farms, friendly Chagga people, and some beautiful scenery with waterfalls and magnificent views.
+This village is a fascinating mixture of small but fertile coffee and banana farms, friendly Chagga people, and some beautiful scenery with waterfalls and magnificent views. **

 All breakfasts, 6 lunches and 5 dinners included.
 On trek the emphasis is on a varied and well balanced diet with a greater amount of fresh fruit and soup to maximise the daily intake of fluids.
 Vegetarians are well catered for but please inform us before departure of any special dietary requests.
 Please note that in Tanzania the availability of certain specialised products for restricted diets, e.g. gluten-free or dairy-free, is minimal or non-existent and we strongly recommend you bring these specialised dietary items from home.
 You may find it beneficial to bring some 'summit snacks' with you from home; summit day is a long trekking day and high energy snacks are not readily available locally in Tanzania.
 All meals during the climb are included.
-Please allow about GBP40 (USD65) for the meals not included.
-Water Whilst the water we provide on Kilimanjaro is suitable for drinking you may wish to be extra safe and treat it with your own water purification tablets.
-The EU banned iodine to be used to purify water on 25 Oct 2009.
-The cheapest alternative is to use chlorine tablets.
-The major difference is chlorine doesn't eliminate giardia.
+Please allow about GBP40 (USD65) for the meals not included. *Water* Whilst the water we provide on Kilimanjaro is suitable for drinking you may wish to be extra safe and treat it with your own water purification tablets.
 Biox Aqua drops or tablets are the best available alternative for sale in the UK as they kill giardia and crytosporidium.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.